tgecho/esimmler.com/content/2020-07-08-building-canrun-part-1.md

 }
 ```

-The public API essentially provides a way to "attempt" adding new bindings and resolve existing bindings.
+The public API essentially provides a way to "attempt" the addition of new bindings (through [unification](https://codon.com/hello-declarative-world#unification)) and resolve existing bindings.

 ```rust
 impl State<T> {